YMCA Turkey Trot History

 Women did not actually join the field of runners until 1972.
 The first woman to enter the YMCA Turkey Trot was Mary Ann Bolles, who placed 142 out of 169 finishers.
 The most distinguished female runner is Victoria Mitchell who was the overall female winner eight times – in 1991, 1992, 1994, and 1996–2000.
 Victoria holds the female record for best running time, 26:21 in 1998.

 The 100th anniversary of the race, held in 1995, saw a record 6,003 runners registered and 5,480 cross the finish line.
-2002 was also a year to remember when Mother Nature treated us to a record snowfall that shut down the city just three days before the race.
+2000 was a year to remember when Mother Nature treated us to a record snowfall that shut down the city just three days before the race.
 Thanks to the efforts of Buffalo’s leaders and snow removal crews, the streets were cleared in time for the just over 3,500 runners to run the race and help keep the Turkey Trot’s record as the ‘oldest continually run footrace in North America’ alive.
 The participant field crossed the 10,000 threshold in 2008 and continued to steadily grow, capping out at 14,000 for the past several years.

 Runners come from all over the United States, Canada and even a few from overseas.
 In fact, runners from as far away as Ireland and Australia have taken part in the Turkey Trot at one time or another.
 Quite a difference from 1896!